Kenya's Ruto Urges World Organizations' Reforms to Address Developing World's Challenges

 Ruto called for urgent action to close financing gaps, bridge international divides, and restore trust in multilateralism.

-In his turn, the South African leader demanded that the UN Security Council be made more effective.
-Ramaphosa continued, saying that while the great majority are the ones who suffer the most from these risks, it is unjust, unfair, and unsustainable to entrust the future of global security to a small group of people.
-Additionally, he emphasized that not all nations are represented in the UN Security Council's current framework, nor do their thoughts and opinions get taken into account.
+For his part, the South African leader called for the UN Security Council to be made more effective.
+Ramaphosa went on to say that while the vast majority suffer most from these risks, it is unjust, unfair, and unsustainable to entrust the future of global security to a small group of people.
+Additionally, he emphasized that in the current framework of the UN Security Council, not all nations are represented, nor are their thoughts and opinions taken into account.

 Sub-Saharan Africa